Pamela Ugwidike

 Research interests

-- AI ethics: Exploring the moral implications and governance challenges associated with artificial intelligence, particularly how they impact equity and privacy in society.
+• Exploring the moral implications and governance challenges associated with AI technologies in justice systems

-- Trustworthy and responsible AI: Developing frameworks and guidelines to ensure that AI systems are reliable, ethical, and accountable.
+• Developing frameworks and guidelines for to ensure that AI systems are fair, reliable, ethical, and accountable.

 Career highlights

-- Extensive publishing outputs: Professor Ugwudike currently serves as co-Editor-in-Chief of the Criminology and Criminal Justice Journal.
-She is also a member of the editorial boards of several other prestigious journals, including The British Journal of Criminology and Policing and Society.
+• She currently serves as co-Editor-in-Chief of Criminology and Criminal Justice and is a member of the editorial boards of several other leading journals, including The British Journal of Criminology and Policing and Society.

-- Invited speaker and panellist: Professor Ugwudike has been a featured speaker at various academic forums, including seminars at the London School of Economics, Oxford University, and University College London.
-In 2022, she delivered a keynote at the British Society of Criminology Conference discussing the importance of transcending disciplinary boundaries to address AI ethics within criminology.
+• She has been a featured speaker at numerous academic forums, including seminars at the London School of Economics, the University of Oxford, and University College London.
+In 2022, she delivered a keynote at the British Society of Criminology Conference, highlighting the importance of transcending disciplinary boundaries to address AI ethics within criminology.